prashantgpt91/research-for-layman/README.md

 ### How should I start?

-Just submit a PR for the paper you are targetting along with the explaination in any way you like.
+Just submit a PR for the paper you are targetting along with the explaination in the following way.

+* If the explaination is in pdf, then commit along with two files paper.pdf and explaination.pdf
+* If the explaination is a blog post just mail me the web link along with the commit ID of your commit that has pushed paper.pdf

 ### Can I be reviewer as well as contributor?